smpetersgithub/AdvancedSQLPuzzles/Database Articles/Truth Tables /readme.md

 !
 As mentioned earlier, a discrete mathematics course is highly recommended if you are unfamiliar with propositional logic.

 Like any branch of mathematics, a set of symbols and terms needs to be defined.
 Here is a summary of the different symbols and terms and examples of how they are used in everyday English statements.
-The Often the ASCII representation of the symbol is used, as

 | Logical Operation       | Symbol | ASCII  |   English Language Usage     |
 |-------------------------|--------|--------|------------------------------|